 Without healthy cells, we can’t have healthy tissues, organs, or systems.
 Oxidative stress can affect all these things.

-Specific exercises can also help mitochondria and potentially inhibit viral load.
-A paper just released found that nitric oxide, “…inhibits viral protein and RNA synthesis.
-Furthermore, we demonstrate that NO generated by inducible nitric oxide synthase, an enzyme that produces NO, inhibits the SARS CoV replication cycle.”
-These exercises are designed to help ramp up mitochondrial.
-See fitness.mercola.com/sites/fitness/archive/2018/01/05/four-minute-nitric-oxide-dump-workout.as
+NO has so many far-reaching functions that it was named “Molecule of the Year” in 1992.
+One of these is as an effective antimicrobial and antiviral agent.
+A peer reviewed paper found that nitric oxide, “…inhibits viral protein and RNA synthesis.
+Furthermore, we demonstrate that NO generated by inducible nitric oxide synthase, an enzyme that produces NO, inhibits the SARS CoV replication cycle”.

 Lifestyle factors are extremely powerful interventions—possibly even more so than supplements.
 Supplements can be helpful, but if our overall health is compromised it is like putting a finger in a leaky dam, eventually it may fail.
 Luckily, diet, exercise, sleep, and stress reduction all show great efficacy in the medical literature for reducing inflammation, modulating immune function, and supporting overall health.